vespa-mrs/vespa.io/docs/installing/install.md

 # New Vespa Installation

-## Overview
+## Installation Steps

 Vespa is a Python package.
 It requires a Python environment be installed with certain dependencies (all easily obtained) and then Vespa can be automatically installed from the PyPI web site.
 For historical reasons, the package on PyPI is called Vespa-Suite.
-As of version 1.0.0, (Jan 2021) Vespa runs under Python 3.

 Vespa is an actively developed project that has frequent releases.
-Once you have it installed, it is simple to upgrade.
-See the instructions listed in the next section of the documentation.
+Once you have it installed, it is simple to [Upgrade](upgrade.md).

 _Note.
 At the moment, Vespa only runs under Python 3.7 due to our conversion from Python 2 to Python 3.
 Work is under way to make it run under other Python 3.x versions._

-The following instructions are based on using the 'miniconda' installation that is part of the Conda package management sytem to install the dependencies that Vespa requires.
+The following instructions are based on using the 'miniconda' installation, part of the Conda package management sytem, to install the dependencies that Vespa requires.
 We are only installing the packages we need for simplicity.
-You could install these packages yourself using other means, but this method uses conda.
+You could install these packages yourself using other means, but these instructions use conda.
 Here we go.
 You'll need to use the command line for most of these instructions.
 Be careful of typos.

 ### Step 1 - Install Python